steveakers/hangout-alert/README.md

 In my example cron job in step 4 I'm running the script every day from 8am to 6pm, 2 minutes before the quarter hour.
-The idea is that most meetings will start on a quarter hour, and the 10 minute default alert I get from Calendar is generally to far in advance (I always forget in about 5 minute.)
+The idea is that most meetings will start on a quarter hour, and the 10 minute default alert I get from Calendar is generally to far in advance.
+So following that up with an alert that provides the link just 2 minutes before the meeting works well for me.